WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 #### 2.4 Detection and Remove Doublet

-Doublets are defined as two cells that are sequenced under the same cellular barcode, for example, if they were captured in the same droplet.
+Doublets are defined as two cells sequenced under the same cellular barcode, for example, if they were captured in the same droplet.

 A doublet is called homotypic if it is formed by the same cell type (but from different individuals) and heterotypic otherwise.
 It is important to identify the heterotypic because they are most likely misclassified and can lead to error downstream analysis.